fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-19-automate-your-tv.md

 You can find the source for the component [on github][3].

-To install the component, you place the file `enigma2.py` inside your folder `custom_components/media_player` which is inside your Home Assistant configuration directory.
+To install the component, place the file `enigma2.py` inside a folder named  `custom_components/media_player` which is inside your Home Assistant configuration directory.

 Then, in your `configuration.yaml` file, add a new entry like this:
 ```yaml